15 Expats Talk about Health Insurance and Healthcare in Uganda

 Are healthcare and health insurance expensive in Uganda?

 "Healthcare and health insurance in Uganda can be expensive, especially for those who are not covered by a government-sponsored health insurance plan.
 Private health insurance plans are available, but they can be costly and may not cover all medical expenses.
 Additionally, many healthcare facilities in Uganda are not well-equipped and may not provide the best quality of care.
-Furthermore, the cost of medications and treatments can be high, making it difficult for many people to access the care they need," mentioned one expat in Uganda.
+Furthermore, the cost of medications and treatments can be high, making it difficult for many people to access the care they need," wrote an expat living in Uganda.

 Get Quote